Skip to content

 Back yet?
 Good.
 Okay, what stops you from writing for trade publications?
 Or, if you do write for them, what can you tell others about the work?

-6 responses to “The Guest Article”
+6 thoughts on “The Guest Article”

-1. Eileen Coale Avatar
+1. Eileen Coale says:

 It is indeed good work.
 I normally write sales copy, but a recurring monthly gig for a trade mag landed in my lap.
 It’s a 400-word profile of an industry figure.
 I call the featured person, interview him, and write a profile.
 I am paid $1/word, and it takes me all of two hours from start to finish.
 Maybe I should go looking for some more of these gigs.

-2. Devon Ellington Avatar
+2. Devon Ellington says:

 Great article, Lori.
 I should write for some of the theatre trades, since that’s where I have knowledge.
 As far as other trades go, I never thought I had knowledge that’s useful, but I guess if I find something interesting — a piece on the use of specific types of lamps in lighthouses might be interesting for a trade publication on lighting or something — and since lighthouses are one of my favorite things, it makes sense to look at it beyond lighthouse magazines!